 TK is also building the microwave-reference-temperature-defining On Board Calbration Target (OBCT) for MWS and both ground and flight targets for the Ice Cloud Imager (ICI) - being built in Spain by AIRBUS (formerly CASA) and due to fly on the second MetOP-SG satellite.

-Details on our products, as well as other information on the company, can be found using the menu to the left.
+Details on our products, as well as other information on the company, can be found using the menu to the right.